rowyio/firebase-extensions/auth-firestore-user-document/README.md

 **Configuration Parameters:**

 * Users collection path: The path to the collection where user documents will be created.
-This collection will be created if it does not exist.

 * Fields to populate: The fields to populate in the user document.
 If you select a field that does not exist in the user record, it will be ignored.

+* Delete document on user delete: If you enable this option, the extension deletes the user document when the user is deleted from Firebase Authentication.

 * Backfill existing users: If you enable this option, the extension creates user documents for all existing users right after installation is complete.